dusanjp-and-pasomi/add-symbol-shoestring/README.md

 internal/PeerDownloader.py
 The notation for /api/symbol/nodes/peer in nodewatch has been changed.
 Each node's endpoint has been changed to be represented as separate ports 3000/3001.
-After this change, renew-voting-key failed on voting nodes that were set up or upgraded.
+After this change, renew-voting-keys failed on voting nodes that were set up or upgraded.
 This has been addressed.
 ```